 A temple attributed to Anahita, the goddess of water which is located to the northeast of the lake.
 People used to praise water in this temple.
 In some periods it was customary, in time of wars, to throw valuable and precious votive objects to the lake and believed that Anahita would protect them against enemies.
 So, there is hope for great treasure lying at the lake bed!

-There are also two adjacent sites, namely Kooh-e Belgheys (Belgheys Mountain) and Zendan-e Soleyman (Solomon’s Prison).
-Belgheys was the name of the Queen of Sheba, Solomon’s wife, according to Islamic tradition.
+There are also two adjacent sites, namely Kooh-e Belgheys (Belqeys Mountain) and Zendan-e Soleyman (Solomon’s Prison).
+Belqeys was the name of the Queen of Sheba, Solomon’s wife, according to Islamic tradition.

-At the mountain, you can enjoy the beautiful scene of a lake between the two peaks created by melting snow.
-It’s a scenic view for most part of the year although in recent years the lake dries up in summers because of low rainfall.
+At the mountain, you can enjoy the beautiful scenery of a lake between the two peaks created by melting snow.
+It’s a scenic view for the most part of the year although in recent years the lake dries up in summers because of low rainfall.

 It’s a conical hill lying 3 km west of Takht-e Soleyman with the height of about 100 m above the surrounding plains.
 At the summit of this hill, there’s a deep crater about 60 m in diameter which most likely was filled with water two thousand years ago.